uavos/apx-gcs/README.md

 ## Runtime requirements

+`GCS` uses serial ports to communicate with the radio modem device.
+This might require some drivers to be installed on the host platform.

 ### MacOS

-The modern APX nodes, starting form version 11, support [CDC](https://en.wikipedia.org/wiki/USB_communications_device_class) and are not required to install any drivers on the host side.
+The modern APX nodes, starting form version `11` - support [CDC](https://en.wikipedia.org/wiki/USB_communications_device_class).
+There is no need to install any drivers on the host side.
 Although, you may find the following links useful:

 - [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) USB Serial Ports;
 - [FTDI](https://www.ftdichip.com/Drivers/VCP.htm) USB Serial Ports;

-MacOS app bundle comes with all frameworks built-in and does not require additional actions to run.
+MacOS app bundle comes with all frameworks built-in and does not require additional actions to perform.

-## Linux
+### Linux

-`GCS` uses serial port to communicate with the radio modem device.
 User should be a member of `dialout` group to have rights to access the modem device.
 Execute the following command to add yourself to the group, then reboot.

 ```bash
 sudo usermod -aG dialout $USER
 sudo apt remove modemmanager -y
 ```

-In order to support video streaming, install GStreamer:
+AppImage does not include the `GStreamer` library, and in order to support video streaming - install `GStreamer` runtime system-wide:

 ```bash
 sudo apt install gstreamer1.0-plugins-bad gstreamer1.0-libav -y